boughtonp/htacc/readme.md

 DESCRIPTION
 ===========

 Htacc (HtAccess / Apache Config CFC) is a component for parsing Apache config files, and specifically .htaccess files.
+For more information visit the [GitHub Wiki](https://github.com/boughtonp/htacc/wiki)

 STATUS